Skip to main content

 Foliage Description

-Blue-green wrapper leaves; bright white dense curd 6-8 inches
+Blue-green wrapper leaves surrounding a bright-white dense curd 6–8 inches across

 Growing Conditions